 During the pandemic, we also worked with NIH to evaluate the utility of tafenoquine as an antifungal.
-We, and the NIH, found that tafenoquine exhibits a broad spectrum of activity in cell culture against Candida and other yeast strains via a different mode of action than traditional antifungals and also exhibits antifungal activity against some fungal strains at clinically relevant doses in animal models.17 Our work followed legacy studies that show tafenoquine is effective for treatment and prevention of Pneumocystis pneumonia in animal models.18 If added to the standard of care for anti-fungal and yeast infection treatments for general use, Arakoda has the potential to improve patient outcomes in terms of recovery from yeast infections, and prevention of fungal pneumonias in immunosuppressed patients.
+We, and the NIH, found that tafenoquine exhibits a broad spectrum of activity in cell culture against Candida and other yeast strains via a different mode of action than traditional antifungals and also exhibits antifungal activity against some fungal strains at clinically relevant doses in animal models.21 Our work followed legacy studies that show tafenoquine is effective for treatment and prevention of Pneumocystis pneumonia in animal models.22 We believe that if added to the standard of care for anti-fungal and yeast infection treatments for general use, Arakoda has the potential to improve patient outcomes in terms of recovery from yeast infections, and prevention of fungal pneumonias in immunosuppressed patients.
 There are limited treatment options available for these indications, and tafenoquine's novel mechanism of action might also mitigate problems of resistance.
+Clinical trial(s) to prove safety and efficacy, and approval by the FDA and other regulators, would be required before Arakoda could be marketed for these indications.

 Tafenoquine is effective in animal models of babesiosis (tick borne red blood cell infections).
-Two clinical case studies suggest the potential to improve the existing standard of care for treatment of human babesiosis.19 Combined with standard of care products, Arakoda has the potential to reduce the duration of treatment with antibiotic therapy in immunosuppressed patients and the time to parasite clearance in non-immunosuppressed patients.
-Once appropriate clinical studies have been conducted, it is likely that Arakoda would be quickly embraced for post-exposure prophylaxis of babesiosis in patients with tick bites and suspected of being co-infected with Lyme disease.
+In two of three recent clinical case studies, tafenoquine administered after failure of conventional antibiotics in immunosuppressed babesiosis patients resulted in cures.23 Consequently, we believe that (i) if combined with standard of care products, Arakoda has the potential to reduce the duration of treatment with antibiotic therapy in immunosuppressed patients and (ii) that once appropriate clinical studies have been conducted, it is likely that Arakoda would be quickly embraced for post-exposure prophylaxis of babesiosis in patients with tick bites and suspected of being co-infected with Lyme disease.
+Clinical trial(s) to prove safety and efficacy, and approval by FDA and other regulators, would be required before Arakoda could be marketed for these indications.